 On the gridiron George Gipp was so dominant in his day that according to the legendary sports writer Ring Lardner, “the Notre Dame team seemed to have only one formation and one signal…. line up, pass the ball to Gipp and let him use his own judgment.”
-He also was skilled in other pursuits, like billiards and poker, and he used both, along with his considerable athletic skills to his advantage during a glorious but short life.
+Gipp also was skilled in other pursuits, like billiards and poker, and he used both, along with his considerable skills on the gridiron to his advantage during a glorious but short life.

 The son of a carpenter, George Gipp was born on February 18, 1895 in the Upper Peninsula village of Laurium, Michigan.
 A town of about 5,000, Laurium was a bustling town spurred by a copper mining boom in the area.